-- One quest in Arcanum requires you to find a specific dagger so that you can kill a wizard whose soul is bound to a demon.
+- One quest in Arcanum: Of Steamworks & Magick Obscura requires you to find a specific dagger so that you can kill a wizard whose soul is bound to a demon.
 Killing the wizard with any other weapon will release the demon into the world.
 Also, the final boss can only be killed with one of two items, the Vendigroth Device or Kryggird's Falchion.

 - In the God of War series, the power contained within Pandora's Box is the only thing capable of killing a god.
 Kratos spends the first game trying to find and open the box so that he can defeat Ares.
 In God of War III he needs to open it again in order to defeat Zeus... or so he's led to believe, as the box is, in fact, still empty since the last time he opened it.

-- The original version of Doom 3 requires that the player use the Soul Cube (which they get early on) to take care of the final boss Cyberdemon.
+- The original version of Doom 3 requires that the player use the Soul Cube (which they get early on) to take care of the Cyberdemon, the final boss of the game.
 The other, smaller demons, however, weren't limited to such a weakness, not to mention the fact that the Soul Cube uses the souls of fallen enemies to power it up enough to take on the Cyberdemon.
 This is subverted both in later patches of single-player mode and in co-op mode.

 - Also, Illidan devours the Skull of Guldan which the Legion was using to spread corruption throughout the Night Elves' forests.
 This transforms him into a half-demon, and gives him the ability to defeat the demon Tichondrius.